-Since UITs have a fixed time horizon, investors at termination can elect to use the proceeds of the terminating trust to purchase a new UIT at a reduced sales charge (see section on rollover discounts) or the proceeds will be credited into the investor’s account at the net asset value.
+Since UITs have a fixed time horizon, investors at termination can elect to use the proceeds of the terminating trust to purchase a new UIT or the proceeds will be credited into the investor’s account at the net asset value.
 Prior to the trust’s termination, investors may sell/redeem their UIT shares at the NAV less any deferred sales charges.
-The proceeds from the sale will be credited to the investor’s account in three business days after the sale (Trade Date +3).
+The proceeds from the sale will be credited to the investor’s account in three business days after the sale (Trade Date +2).
 Also, under limited circumstances certain trusts allow investors to elect to receive their pro-rata shares in-kind but this may create a taxable event.

 If you sell prior to maturity, please be advised that you will pay the full sales charges as though you held the investment until maturity.